 To benefit from this tax holiday, the corporation must obtain an initial qualification certificate and annual certificates issued by the Ministère des Finances.
-An application for an initial qualification certificate must be made before the investment project begins to be carried out and no later than December 31, 2024.
+An application for an initial qualification certificate must be made before the capital expenditures incurred in respect of the project exceed \$1 million and no later than December 31, 2029.